 Salts produced from the LT-ETS (Years 10 through 100) will be periodically removed from the two spray evaporation ponds and hauled to and stored at an HDPE-lined Salt Disposal Facility.
 The proposed Salt Disposal Facility will be constructed immediately north of spray evaporation pond #1 (Figure 4).
-Approximately 15 acres of existing No. 2A Decant Pond area will be lined with 80-mil HDPE and an earthen berm will be constructed around the perimeter.
+Approximately 15 acres of existing Decant Pond area located east of the 2A Leach stockpile will be lined with 80-mil HDPE and an earthen berm will be constructed around the perimeter.